Private Land elk hunting opportunities near Big Piney, Daniel and Boulder

 An HMA is composed of one or more large ranches that enter into an agreement with the Wyoming Game & Fish Department to allow free hunting access.
 The Department takes on the responsibility of managing the hunters by giving out permission slips to eligible hunters.
 Permission slips must be obtained prior to hunting.

-The Chimney Butte HMA is North of Big Sandy and southeast of Boulder and allows hunting for elk in hunt area 98.
+Chimney Butte HMA is North of Big Sandy and southeast of Boulder and allows hunting for elk in hunt Area 98.
 Again, hunters must have an unused Area 98 Type 1, 4 or 6 elk license and an access permit to hunt the private lands within the Hunter Management Area.
 The season for this area will run from Nov.
-23, 2009 to through Dec.
-31, 2009 for antlerless elk only in that portion of Area 98 between Scab Creek and the East Fork River drainage, excluding Irish Canyon Creek and Muddy Creek.
+16, 2008 to through Dec.
+31, 2008 for antlerless elk only in that portion of Area 98 between Scab Creek and the East Fork River drainage, excluding Irish Canyon Creek and Muddy Creek.

 Hunters are reminded that access is by foot or horseback only, except on roads designated by a white arrow.
 Also, hunters are reminded to avoid hunting near livestock.